 Starting next semester, students with dining plans will be able to donate spare swipes to those who go hungry.
-Campus Dining Services and Tiger Pantry have teamed up to create a pilot program where students will be able to donate up to 10 meal swipes, which will go to students who are registered Tiger Pantry clients.
+Campus Dining Services and Tiger Pantry have teamed up to create a pilot program where students will be able to donate their unused meal swipes, which will go to students who are registered Tiger Pantry clients.

 Swipe donation programs have been a goal of various Missouri Students Association platforms for years.
 It’s encouraging to see that students will now have the chance to help others with their excess swipes, but there are still limitations.
-Students can only donate a maximum of 10 swipes, which have to be donated before the last two weeks of the semester.
+Students can donate an unlimited number of swipes, but only in chunks of 10 at a time.
+These have to be donated before the last two weeks of the semester.
 Swipes can also only be used at all-you-can-eat locations, not at a-la-carte locations.

 It’s great that a program has been created, but adjustments to the limits would allow students to help more people.
 While it is understandable that the program has a deadline to prevent an influx of last-minute donations, most students do not know they will have swipes left over until the last couple-week stretch.
 Allowing students to donate swipes until the very end of the semester may not allow every donated swipe to be used, but it is better that somebody could be helped, rather than nobody benefitting.